 - Chronology of Events Written For Your Lawyer.
 Drafting a chronology of events is an excellent way to think about and describe the various factors involved in your case and is a great time saver for your attorney.
 If you choose to request Lagarias, Napell & Dillon, LLP review your matter, we will provide you with a template for your chronology.

 - Quality Control Reports.
 If your franchisor has provided you with periodic quality control reports or other feedback on your operations, please provide these.

 - Pictures.
 If you have picture of your location, by all means bring them.

 - Income documents.
 You may have a claim for lost profits.
 In order to bring a claim for lost profits, your lawyer needs to be able to show what kind of money you were making before the dispute.
 Bring any income statements as well as any tax returns you have filed related to the franchise.
 If you made no money in the franchise but left a productive income producing opportunity to start the franchise, you should bring documents related to that opportunity.

 It means that the lawyer has demonstrated to the California Board of Legal Specialization that they are substantially involved in and have a special competence in franchise law the area of Franchise and Distribution Law.
-In California, as of January 1, 2010, there are only about 30 lawyers certified in franchise and distribution law.
-Attorney Peter C. Lagarias, has been certified by the California Board of Legal Specialization as a specialist in franchise and distribution law.
+In California, as of January 1, 2019, there are only about 50 lawyers certified in franchise and distribution law.
+All three of our partners been certified by the California Board of Legal Specialization as a specialist in franchise and distribution law.